pirovc/ganon/README.md

   -d [ ...], --db-prefix [ ...]
                         Database prefix(es) used for classification.
 Only '.tax' file(s) are required.
 If not provided, new taxonomy will be downloaded.
-Mutually exclusive with --taxonomy. (default: []) -x , --taxonomy       Taxonomy database to use [ncbi,gtdb,skip].
-Mutually exclusive with --db-prefix. (default: ncbi) -m [ ...], --taxonomy-files [ ...]
+Mutually exclusive with --taxonomy. (default: []) -x , --taxonomy       Taxonomy database to use [ncbi, gtdb, skip].
+Mutually exclusive with --db-prefix. (default: ncbi)
+  -m [ ...], --taxonomy-files [ ...]
                         Specific files for taxonomy - otherwise files will be downloaded (default: None) -z [ ...], --genome-size-files [ ...]